Omega-3 for Cats - 4 Ways To Give Your Feline This Essential Nutrient

 What Does Omega-6 Do for Cats?

 Omega-6 is often found in cat food.
 It's an essential fatty acid, the most common forms being linoleic acid (LA) and arachidonic acid (AA).
-Both of these are required in your pet's diet for them to remain healthy.
-Cats need a sufficient amount of Omega-6 in their diet to keep their skin and coat healthy, avoid reproductive problems, and ensure they are thriving.
+Both of these are required in your pet's diet to remain healthy.
+Cats need enough Omega-6 to keep their skin and coat healthy, avoid reproductive problems, and ensure they thrive.

 What Does Omega-9 Do for Cats?